rust-lang/reference/src/paths.md

 ```

 r[paths.type.intro]
-Type paths are used within type definitions, trait bounds, type parameter bounds, and qualified paths.
+Type paths are used within type definitions, trait bounds, and qualified paths.

 r[paths.type.turbofish]
 Although the `::` token is allowed before the generics arguments, it is not required because there is no ambiguity like there is in [PathInExpression].